mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 Wait.
 We introduced a bunch of new functions here.
 Let's see them in detail.
-First, **the `Either` type is right-based**, so the usual transformations like `map` and `flatMap` apply to the `Right` instances of the `Either`.
+First, **the `Either` type is right-based**, which means  that `Right` is assumed to be the default case to operate on.
+If it is `Left`, operations like `map`, `flatMap`, ... return the `Left` value unchanged.
 In this case, we applied the `flatMap` function to check if the retrieved job was null, eventually creating a `Left` value using the pattern we saw a moment ago.

 Moreover, we introduced the `mapLeft` function.
 This function is similar to the `map` function but applies to the `Left` part of the `Either` type.
 In this case, we're mapping `Throwable` exceptions to a `GenericError` object.
 The `mapLeft` function is defined as follows: